Martins3/Martins3.github.io/hack/dune-mips/man/see-mips-run.md

 Assembly instructions that expand into multiple machine instructions are troublesome if you’re using **.set noreorder** directives to take control of managing branch delay slots
-> 既然noreorder了， 为什么还是会导致
+> 既然 noreorder 了， 为什么还是会导致

 ### Regarding 64-Bit and 32-Bit Instructions
   1. the execution of MIPS32 instructions always leaves the upper 32 bits of any GP register set either to all ones or all zeros (reflecting the value of bit 31)
   2. arithmetic functions can not carry over directly to 64-bit systems.
 Adds, subtracts, shifts, multiplies, and divides all need new versions.
 The new instructions are named by prefixing the old mnemonic with d (double)
-> 为什么arithmetic function 就是这么特殊了啊。
+> 为什么 arithmetic function 就是这么特殊了啊。

 ## Addressing Modes